appsody/website/content/docs/using-appsody/building-and-deploying.md

 #### Use of `appsody deploy --generate-only` with the `--knative` tag
 If `--knative` is used along with `--generate-only`, the value of `createKnativeService` will be set to `true` in the generated app-deploy.yaml file.
-> that if during a subsequent `appsody deploy` call the `--knative` flag is not present, the value of `createKnativeService` will be set to `false` in app-deploy.yaml.
+> Note that if during a subsequent `appsody deploy` call the `--knative` flag is not present, the value of `createKnativeService` will be set to `false` in app-deploy.yaml.

 #### Using the `appsody operator` commands
 In certain cases, you may want to deploy one or more Appsody operators on your cluster ahead of time, and let developers deploy their applications to the cluster without them having to meddle with operator deployments.